-At this point it is important to highlight that the level and standard of service provided by VWS to its customer LLC and individual consumer customers are detailed in the operations, service and maintenance agreement between LLC and VWS as well as individual customer agreements between consumer customers and LLC and VWS.
+The level and standard of service provided by VWS to its customer LLC and individual consumer customers are detailed in the operations, service and maintenance agreement between LLC and VWS as well as individual customer contracts between consumer customers and LLC as the developer and VWS as the supplier.
 These levels and standards provided by VWS in the operation and maintenance of the infrastructure are summarised in Appendix 6.

-10.5 Further measures
+11.5 Further measures